msmink01/multi-cow-lameness-detection/README.md

 | Pose       | 48.49      | 31.96                 |
 | Box  | 43.92      | 19.64                 |

 <h6>† mAP@0.5: Mean Average Precision at IoU threshold of 0.5.
-Indicates how well the model detects objects/keypoints with a reasonable overlap.</h6>
+Indicates how well the model detects objects/keypoints with a reasonable overlap.<br>
-<h6>* mAP@0.5:0.95: Mean Average Precision averaged over IoU thresholds from 0.5 to 0.95 (in steps of 0.05).
+* mAP@0.5:0.95: Mean Average Precision averaged over IoU thresholds from 0.5 to 0.95 (in steps of 0.05).
 A more stringent and comprehensive metric for model performance.</h6>

 <h5>Figure 6: Example YoloV8L-pose keypoint estimation and BoT-SORT tracking, seen in 'id' field, for a short real-world clip.</h5>